-One day I went along with my brother to rehearsal, and I got given the drum sticks.
+One day I went along with my brother to his rehearsal, and I was given the drum sticks!
 I smiled confidently as I balanced myself behind the drums and held the sticks firmly.
-It was my moment to show the world the stuff I’m made of.
+Finally, it was my moment to show the world the stuff I’m made of.
 I was born for this–or so I thought.

 But something wasn’t quite right.
 The beats in my head weren’t flowing through.
-It was as if I’d lost the control over my limbs.
+It was as though I’d lost all control over my limbs.
 The drums made different sounds than I wanted them to, and my hands would uncontrollably freeze for my foot to kick the bass drum below.
-It was certainly not the outcome I imagined.
-I was told I held the sticks too firmly, and I was overtly too rigid.
-That day, I learned to appreciate how good my brother really was and how much I sucked at drumming.
+It was certainly not the outcome I had imagined.
+I was told that I held the sticks rather too firmly and was overtly rigid.
+That day I learned two things; 1, My brother was really good at drums and 2, I sucked.

 You see, what happened to me at the drums is what Psychologists describe as the Dunning–Kruger effect.